 Sustainability and Sport (15 credits)

-The aims of this module are to identify key global sustainability issues, and related sustainable development principles and examine the two-way relationships between the described sustainability issues and the sport sector, including how sport both contributes to, and is affected by global sustainability issues.
+The module aims are to identify key global sustainability issues, and related sustainable development principles, and to examine the two-way relationships between the described sustainability issues and the sport sector, including how sport both contributes to, and is affected by global sustainability issues.

 Grand Challenges (15 credits)